dayoonsuh/dayoonsuh.github.io/_pages/about.md

 Hi!
 I am Dayoon Suh.

 I am a undergraduate student majoring in Data Science and Applied Statistics at Purdue University, advised by Prof. Byung-Chul Min.
-My primary research interests include computer vision, multimodal learning, and robot perception.
+My primary research interests lie in the intersection of computer vision, multimodal learning, and robot perception.
 Particularly, I am interested in enabling robots to perceive, reason, and interact with their surroundings in a human-like manner.
 Further, I am excited about the potential applications of AI in solving real-world problems.
 <!-- Affiliations Section -->
 <div style="margin-top:20px;">
   <!-- <p>Affiliations:</p> -->